 In order to monitor the construction and operational phases of the ADZ, an Aquaculture Management Committee (AMC), comprised of relevant government departments, has been established.
-The AMC will to oversee the management, monitoring and compliance of the environmental authorisation.
-In order to ensure transparency and accountability, a consultative forum will also be established to create a platform for interested and affected parties to engage with government departments and discuss environmental monitoring results and issues.
+The AMC will oversee the management, monitoring and compliance of the environmental authorisation.
+In order to ensure transparency and accountability, a consultative forum has been established to create a platform for interested and affected parties to engage with government departments and discuss environmental monitoring results and issues.

-Initially, about 1 800 ha of sea-space had been earmarked for the ADZ tin he bay.
+Initially, about 1 800 ha of sea-space had been earmarked for the ADZ in the bay.
 However, this has been reduced by about 50% to about 884 ha, or about 10% of the bay, as a result of stakeholder inputs and other user needs.